Naprosnia/RetroPie_BGM_Player/README.md

 * To change settings, go to `RetroPie-BGM-Player` on RetroPie settings menu.
 * Fade effect is disabled by default, go to `RetroPie-BGM-Player` settings menu to enable it.
 * You don't like my music?!
 Easy for you, simply go to your roms folder, and inside you will find a new folder called "music", you can put there the musics you want.
 Attention, the audio files should be in .mp3 !

+## Options
+* `BGM Volume` - Change BGM Player volume.
+* `BGM Toggle` - Set BGM Player ON/OFF.
+* `BGM Fade Effect` - This option enables the fading effect when music start or stop playing.
+* `BGM Non Stop` - This option keep BGM Player playing while you play games.
+* `BGM Delay` - Change the amount of seconds that you want to delay the BGM Player start when EmulationStation load.
+* `BGM Update` - COMMING SOON

 ## Video
 [![RetroPie BGM Player](https://img.youtube.com/vi/5G6uRU2iSRA/0.jpg)](https://www.youtube.com/watch?v=5G6uRU2iSRA)